arihantjain6739/SurakshaSetu/README.md

-# SmartCrowd – Intelligent Crowd Safety Management
+# SurakshaSetu – Intelligent Crowd Safety Management

 ##  Overview

-SmartCrowd is a **web-based crowd management platform** designed to ensure safety during **festivals, cultural events, and public gatherings**.
+SurakshaSetu is a **web-based crowd management platform** designed to ensure safety during **festivals, cultural events, and public gatherings**.
 It leverages **real-time monitoring, AI insights, and smart communication** to prevent overcrowding, reduce risks, and enhance the visitor experience.

 ---